Results of 3D printing at schools and universities

 Learning new skills

-The increasing numbers of 3D printers in schools is not only due to the increasing recognition of 3D printing being a relevant and engaging educational tool, but also relates to the number and availability of low cost 3D printing machines.
+The increasing numbers of 3D printers in schools is not only due to the increasing recognition of 3D printing in education being a relevant and engaging educational tool, but also relates to the number and availability of low cost 3D printing machines.
 It is now possible for schools to buy an affordable 3D printer.
 Advances in resources available for teachers and other education professionals are also making 3D printing more widely accessible.
 Teachers can now download design software and access it via tablets and mobile phones.
 There are also online databases available with free 3D printable designs, for example Thingiverse.
 Easy tutorials for beginners are available for those without basic knowledge of the technology.
 Using 3D printing in the classroom will allow students to become a part of the growing community dedicated to 3D printing.

 Visualisation of an idea

-Using 3D printing as a production method enables students and pupils to move from the conception of an idea to producing a physical object with relative ease.
+Using 3D printing in education as a production method enables students and pupils to move from the conception of an idea to producing a physical object with relative ease.
 The technology provides the ability to produce a part quickly, which is an advantage for students learning about design, particularly the limitations and constraints of the different technologies.
 Investigating a physical object can make it easier for pupils to spot mistakes in designs.
 This allows them to gain valuable problem solving skills in a creative, hands-on way; without the ability to print prototypes, it would be considerably more difficult for students to identify weaknesses in their designs and improve upon them.
 Students are now able to relate their learning in the classroom with practical applications in industry, a link that may otherwise be difficult to grasp.

 - Students are free to make mistakes so that they are able to learn, as the materials used are not expensive.

 - Students are able to stay on top of the latest technologies by having 3D printing implemented in their degree program.

 ✓ Most advanced ✓ Competitively priced ✓ You are always covered